syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 **Changing header text using headerValueAccessor property**

-The `headerValueAccessor` property in Syncfusion Grid allows you to customize the text of a column header cell, which can be useful in scenarios where you want to change the text to display it in a different language, format or add additional information to the header.
+The [headerValueAccessor](../../api/grid/headervalueaccessor/) property in Syncfusion Grid allows you to customize the text of a column header cell, which can be useful in scenarios where you want to change the text to display it in a different language, format or add additional information to the header.
 This property is triggered every time the header cell is rendered.

-To enable the `headerValueAccessor` property, you need to set the [headerValueAccessor](../../api/grid/headervalueaccessor/) property of the corresponding column.
+To enable the `headerValueAccessor` property, you need to set the `headerValueAccessor`vgfcccccccccccccccccccccccccccccccccccc property of the corresponding column.
 This property accepts a callback function that takes two arguments:

   * **field**: Represents the current field of the column.
   * **column**: Represents the current column object.